narojkumar99/flutter_moviehub/README.md

 ## Flutter MovieHub

-A simple Flutter application that retrieves movies from the TheMovieDB API using BLoC Pattern
+A simple Flutter application that retrieves movie from the TheMovieDB API using BLoC Pattern

 #### TODO
 - [ ] Movie List View Page